-- Hire someone to represent you in court; and
+- Hire someone to represent you in court

 In any POA, you are considered to be the “principal” and the person to whom you assign the power is your “agent” or “attorney-in-fact.”
 Your attorney-in-fact is not and does not have to be a lawyer, but it should be someone you trust a great deal.

-The POA is “durable”, that means it remains valid even if you become incompetent or incapacitated.
+The POA is “durable,” which means it remains valid even if you become incompetent or incapacitated.
 The POA form indicates this.